Introduction

 Alternator Life Expectancy

-• Maintenance Tip: Have your electrical system inspected during routine servicing to detect early issues.
+- Maintenance Tip: Have your electrical system inspected during routine servicing to catch early issues.

 Spark Plugs Lifespan

 Spark plugs create the spark that ignites the air-fuel mixture in the combustion chamber.
-Ironically, standard copper plugs only reliably last about 30,000 kilometres, while platinum and iridium are good for around 100,000 kilometres.
+Standard copper plugs typically last about 30,000 kilometres, while platinum and iridium are good for around 100,000 kilometres.

 Worn plugs can create poor fuel mileage, rough idling, and slow acceleration.
 In extreme cases, worn plugs can result in damage to ignition coils.
 The renewal of the plugs at the manufacturer’s recommended interval translates to better performance and reduced emissions.